Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

 Some items have built-in functionality, like the wand, but the user has the ability to add more items with actions associated with them (like brushes and angel block, for instance).
-If you want to add a new item functionality (say, building wand, for example), then you need to take care of a few things, to avoid one item having many actions associated with it:
+If you want to add a new item functionality (say, building wand, for example), then you need to take care of a few things, to avoid one item having multiple actions associated with it:
   * When registering an item for a new action, call `new_action_item(item, action)`.
 This will check if the item is already registered for another action and call `_error()` if it is.
-Remember, that `exit`s, so there no need for an extra, that function does the check for you.
+Remember, that `exit`s, so there no need for an extra `return()` call or anything, that function does the check for you.
-  * When unregistering an item (not replacing it with a new one, like the wand does, actualy deleting it), call `remove_action_item(item, action)`, which will check that the requested item indeed has that action registered to it.
+  * When unregistering an item (not replacing it with a new one, like the wand does, actually deleting it), call `remove_action_item(item, action)`, which will check that the requested item indeed has that action registered to it.
 It also
   `exit`s if it fails.
 For isntance, `brush` uses it like this:
   ```C++